Comprised of: Use

 Among more recent examples, the Merriam Webster Dictionary attributes "about 8 percent of our military forces are comprised of women" to former US President Jimmy Carter.
 The phrase has also been used in several newspapers, including The Washington Post, The New Yorker, The Atlantic and The New York Times.

-In U.S. patents
+In US patents

-Comprised of is used in U.S. patents as a transition phrase that means "consisting at least of".
+Comprised of is used in US patents as a transition phrase that means "consisting at least of".
 It is a less-common form of comprises. as of 2007, 134,000 U.S. patents included the phrase.

-In U.S. law
+In US law

-In the context of legal usage, American lexicographer Bryan A. Garner writes that "The phrase is comprised of is always wrong and should be replaced by either is composed of or comprises."
+In the context of legal usage, the American lexicographer Bryan A. Garner writes that "The phrase is comprised of is always wrong and should be replaced by either is composed of or comprises."
 (American linguist Mark Liberman points out that the U.S. Code "apparently includes some 1,880 instances of 'comprised of', and changing them will require many acts of Congress...")